MontealegreLuis/php-testing-tools/README.md

 ### Docker

-You run this demo using Docker containers and Ansible.
-You will need a [Github token][14] as you will be running `composer install` for several applications.
+You will need to have installed Docker and Ansible to run this example.
+You'll also need a [Github token][14] as you will be running `composer install` for several applications.
 If you have everything configured, run this command:

 ```bash
 $ make docker GTOKEN=YOUR_GITHUB_TOKEN_FOR_COMPOSER